Newspaper Page Text

 left hand, and four others with

-shotguns in their hands. stepped
+shotguns in their hands, stepped

-forward, placed the guns to their
+forward, placed the i-.un; to their

-shoulders, aimed. and fired. the
+shoulders, aimed, and fired, the

-bullets riddling the victims bodies.
+bullets riddling the victim:, bodies.

 The lynchers returned to the

-automobiles. and tled West Vir
+automobiles, and lied.
+West Vir

-ginia's lynch record had been in
+ginia':: lynch record had bn-n in

-creased by two,
+creased by two.

 Game of Marbles